natemaia/dk/README.md

 Some basics:

-- Heavily scriptable.
+- Heavily scriptable and tinker friendly.
-- Dynamic workspaces.
+- Dynamic workspaces, any workspace on any monitor.
-- More dynamic tile layout.
+- More dynamic tile layout with multiple stacks and window resizing.
-- Gaps, fancy borders, extra layouts and more.
+- Gaps, double borders, additional layouts, padding and more.
-- Better support for mouse and floating windows.
+- Better support for mouse and floating windows, resize tiles with mouse.
 - Startup script for configuration and running programs.
-- Status info is output to a file for use in bars or scripts.
+- Status info can be output to a file or piped for use in bars or scripts.
 - No built-in extras *(bar, font drawing, or key bindings)*.
 - Sane support for [icccm](https://www.x.org/releases/X11R7.6/doc/xorg-docs/specs/ICCCM/icccm.html#client_to_window_manager_communication),